Let's solve Dictionary.

 We can see similarities between this problem and the previous one - even the way the data is presented is similar.
 So we might try to solve this problem in a similar way.

 Assume for now that all our Integerlandese words (the ones we're translating from) are non-negative.
-Then we can have an array which lets us directly look up the Wholenumberlandese counterpart to an Integerlandese word.
-For example, if the number 2 translates to 71, we might set translation[2] = 71.
+Then we can have a list which lets us directly look up the Wholenumberlandese counterpart to an Integerlandese word.
+For example, if the number 2 translates to 71, we might set translation[2] = 71

 Our code to read in the first half of the input might then look like this: